Read This First

 Prompt 5: What actions can economists and policy makers take to eliminate the more detrimental moral hazards?

-The central claim is this: Addressing and mitigating the detrimental effects of moral hazards, particularly in economic and policy frameworks, involves a multifaceted approach.
+In plain terms: Addressing and mitigating the detrimental effects of moral hazards, particularly in economic and policy frameworks, involves a multifaceted approach.

 Adjusting incentive structures to ensure that the interests of both parties are aligned can significantly reduce moral hazard.
 For instance, insurance companies might introduce co-payments or deductibles, ensuring that the insured party retains some financial responsibility and is thus motivated to act prudently.